retaildevcrews/helium/README.md

 # set the subscription
 export He_Sub='az account show -o tsv --query id'

+### TODO - should we create a separate RG for webv or use the app RG?
+### bartr - I vote for using the app-rg for simplicity

 # set resource group names
 export Imdb_Name=$He_Name
 export He_ACR_RG=${He_Name}-rg-acr